tratteria/website/content/docs/quickstart/generating-trats.md

 --data-urlencode 'request_context=ewogICJyZXFfaXAiOiAiMTkyLjEyOC4wLjg5Igp9'
 ```

-You can execute this command directly from a terminal or from tools such as Postman to perform the Txn-Token request.
+You can execute this command directly from a terminal or from tools such as Postman to perform the TraT request.

 &nbsp;

-### Txn-Tokens Response
+### TraTs Response

-A successful Txn-Token response contains the following:
+A successful TraT response contains the following:

 **token_type**